 Share and Care Homeshare takes Safeguarding very seriously.
 The company has rigorous vetting procedures and robust Safeguarding Policy and Procedures in place.
 A full copy of our Policy and Procedures for Safeguarding, Complaints and Conflict Resolution are available on request.

 - All Homesharers undergo Enhanced DBS (renewed every 3 years), ID and credit checks.

 - Potential Homesharers must provide at least two character and/or professional references.

-- All Homesharers are requested to read Share and Care’s Safeguarding Policy and Procedures.
+- All Homesharers, Householders and/or their POA are made aware and asked to read Share and Care’s Safeguarding Policy and Procedures.

 - Share and Care works with vulnerable adults and children in a way that meets all the aspects of confidentiality in our different policies; if abuse to a vulnerable person is alleged, suspected, reported or concerns are raised, the Safeguarding Procedure must be followed.
 The confidentiality of the vulnerable person will be respected, wherever possible, and their consent obtained to share information.
 However, the vulnerable person is made aware that staff cannot ignore issues around abuse and that steps will be taken to deal with them in as sensitive a manner as possible.
 The welfare of the individual is paramount.

 - We endeavour to find out as much as possible about a potential Householder (including the accommodation) to ensure that Homeshare is appropriate for their situation and support needs, both for their safety and that of their Homesharer.
 We require permission to be able to contact either a family member, health official or social worker as part of the support/checks.

 Share and Care Homeshare monitors the following Safeguarding aspects:

 – References applied for new staff/sharers

 – Monitoring whether concerns are being reported and actioned